 Some of our writers recently sat down to answer a series of questions about the last 20 years in the music – covering their favourite albums, memorable live performances and much more.

-Today we’re chatting to Laura, who has been writing for God is in the TV for 2 years.
+Today we’re chatting to Simon, who has been writing for God is in the TV for over a decade.

 What’s your favourite album?

 Exile On Main Street by The Rolling Stones.

 What’s your favourite piece that you’ve written for God is in the TV?

 Which artist has had the biggest impact on your life?

 What’s the best show that you’ve attended?

 Neil Young with Booker T and the MGs – Finsbury Park, London, England, 1993.

 What’s the most memorable show that you’ve reviewed for God is in the TV?